MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 - **Execution**
   The **Execution** report shows the breakdown of the time the application spent in execution.

   To find the line of code in which execution time is spent, expand the call tree and then, on the shortcut menu for the call tree entry, choose **View Source** or **View Call Sites**. **View Source** locates the executed line of code. **View Call Sites** locates the line of code that called the executed line of code.
 If only one call site exists, its line of code is highlighted.
-If multiple call sites exist, you can select the one you want in the dialog box that appears and then choose the **Go to source** button to highlight the call site code.
+If several call sites exist, you can select the one you want in the dialog box that appears, and then choose the **Go to source** button to highlight the call site code.
 It's often most useful to locate the call site that has the most instances, the most time, or both.
 For more information, see [Execution profile report](../profiling/execution-profile-report.md).

 - **Synchronization**
-  The **Synchronization** report shows the calls that are responsible for synchronization blocks, along with the aggregate blocking times of each call stack.
+  The **Synchronization** report shows the calls that are responsible for synchronization blocks, along with the total blocking times of each call stack.
 For more information, see [Synchronization time](../profiling/synchronization-time.md).

 - **I/O**
-  The **I/O** report shows the calls that are responsible for I/O blocks, along with the aggregate blocking times of each call stack.
+  The **I/O** report shows the calls that are responsible for I/O blocks, along with the total blocking times of each call stack.
 For more information, see [I/O time (Threads view)](../profiling/i-o-time-threads-view.md).

 - **Sleep**
-  The **Sleep** report shows the calls that are responsible for sleep blocks, along with the aggregate blocking times of each call stack.
+  The **Sleep** report shows the calls that are responsible for sleep blocks, along with the total blocking times of each call stack.
 For more information, see [Sleep time](../profiling/sleep-time.md).

 - **Memory Management**
-  The **Memory Management** report shows the calls where memory management blocks occurred, along with the aggregate blocking times of each call stack.
+  The **Memory Management** report shows the calls where memory management blocks occurred, along with the total blocking times of each call stack.
 Use this information to identify areas that have excessive paging or garbage collection issues.
 For more information, see [Memory management time](../profiling/memory-management-time.md).

 - **Preemption**
   The **Preemption** report shows the instances where processes on the system preempted the current process, and individual threads that replaced threads in the current process.
 You can use this information to identify the processes and threads that are most responsible for preemption.
 For more information, see [Preemption time](../profiling/preemption-time.md).

 - **UI Pprocessing**
-  The **UI Processing** report shows the calls that are responsible for UI processing blocks, along with the aggregate blocking times of each call stack.
+  The **UI Processing** report shows the calls that are responsible for UI processing blocks, along with the total blocking times of each call stack.
 For more information, see [UI processing time](../profiling/ui-processing-time.md).

 - **Per Thread Summary**
   Select **Per Thread Summary** to display a graph showing the state of threads for the currently selected time interval.
 The color-coded columns show the total time each thread spent in run, blocked, I/O and other states.
 The threads are labeled at the bottom.
 When you adjust the zoom level in the timeline graph, this tab automatically updates.